 The key features of Authentic Bachata

-The international left-right-left line stepping 1-2-3-TAP is strongly discouraged although Dominicans might do it in some special occations.
-The most important element is square (=box) and you'll see Dominicans doing it all the time.
-You might even dance the whole song with a square.
+The international left-right-left line stepping 1-2-3-TAP (and especially the hip raising) is strongly discouraged although Dominicans might do the line in some special occations.
+The square (=box) is the fundamental element and you'll see Dominicans doing it all the time.
+You will see many Dominicans doing just the square.

 The stepping rhythm is marked by tap.
-Dominicans do tapping, but they frequently mark with double-step and advanced dancers with triple step (either chachacha or syncopated).
+Dominicans do tapping, but they frequently mark with double-step.
+More advanced dancers shange the steppind to triple (either chachacha 1-2-Cha-Cha-Cha or syncopated).
 Simple tap feels soft, double acccented and triple advanced special dancing.
 Choose the marking according to the music and partner skills.
 Dominicans prefer Bachata On2, which means tapping on the first beat.
 Many Dominicans will get confused if you dance On1, which means first step on the first beat.

 The posture should be upright with constant distance between the dancers chests.
 Strong leading with both hands in a connected position is preferred.
 It makes leading easy and accurate.
 Maintain at least one hand connected.